 Delicious BBQ ribs (either back or side ribs), made in a pressure cooker and then quickly baked in the oven.
 Fall off the bone tender and delicious.

-- 2 racks of ribs back or side ribs
+- 2 pork ribs back or side ribs

 - 1/3 cup brown sugar